David Benavidez: Benavidez vs. Andrade

-Before the fight, it was reported by ESPN Andrade had rehydrated to 190 pounds, since the weigh in.
-Andrade suffered his first professional career defeat, being stopped in round 6, after the towel came in, giving Benavidez the TKO win.
-He started the fight quick, winning the opening couple of rounds.
-The tide changed in the fourth round.
-Andrade was in his rhythm, boxing well until Benavidez connected with a hard right hand, dropping Andrade to the floor.
+Before the fight, it was reported by ESPN Andrade had rehydrated to 190 pounds since the weigh in.
+Benavidez handed Andrade his first professional career defeat, stopping him by corner retirement after the sixth round.
+Andrade started the fight quick, winning the first few rounds.
+The tide changed in the fourth round however: Andrade was in his rhythm, boxing well until Benavidez connected with a hard right hand, dropping Andrade to the floor.
 Andrade beat the count, but was hit with a huge left hook followed by combinations.
-Instead of attempting to slow down the pace of the fight in round 5, Andrade showed his toughness in trying to trade blows with Benavidez.
-Andrade again started the sixth round confidently, landing his own combinations and an uppercut, which pushed his opponent back but Benavidez continued to land hard shot.
-The round ended with Andrade with blood pouring from his mouth.
+Instead of attempting to slow down the pace of the fight in round five, Andrade showed his toughness in trying to trade blows with Benavidez.
+Andrade again started the sixth round confidently, landing his own combinations and an uppercut, which pushed Benavidez back briefly.
+However, Benavidez continued to land hard shots.
+Andrade finished the round with blood pouring from his mouth.
 His corner then waived off the fight.
-At the time of stoppage, the three judges scorecards read 59-54, 58-55 & 57-56 in favour of Benavidez.
+At the time of stoppage, the three judges scorecards read 59–54, 58-55 & 57–56 in favour of Benavidez.

 During the post-fight interviews, Benavidez was greeted by former heavyweight champion Mike Tyson and he called out for a super fight against Álvarez.
 Andrade congratulated him, “I thought overall I did everything I needed to do to get the bigger man off me.
 David’s definitely a hell of a fighter.
 Nobody was even willing to get in the ring with him.
 I tried to become a three-division world champion.
 That’s not far-fetched.
 David was the man tonight.
 Congratulations to him and his family.
 We move on, and we’re gonna keep pushing.”
 Benavidez thought Andrade would be tougher opponent, which was said with no disrespect.
 According to Compubox, Benavidez landed 117 of 336 punches thrown (35%), 78 of them which came in round 5 and 6 alone, and Andrade landed 68 of his 259 thrown (26%).
 It was reported that Andrade would have a base purse of $1.5 million.
 According to Rick Glaser, the fight did less than 60,000 PPV buys, generating below $5 million in revenue.

-WBC interim light heavyweight champion
+Light heavyweight

 Benavidez vs. Gvozdyk

-Benavidez faced Oleksandr Gvozdyk for the interim WBC light heavyweight title at MGM Grand Garden Arena in Las Vegas on June 15, 2024, winning the bout via unanimous decision.
+Following his win over Andrade, Benavidez moved up to light heavyweight to face Oleksandr Gvozdyk for the interim WBC belt at MGM Grand Garden Arena in Las Vegas on June 15, 2024.
+Despite entering the bout with a torn tendon in his right hand, Benavidez won via unanimous decision, with scores of 119–109, 117–111, and 116-112 all for Benavidez.
+He out-landed Gvozdyk 223 punches to 163 according to CompuBox.

 Benavidez vs. Morrell

-On October 8, 2024 it was announced that Benavidez would face David Morell, who at that time held WBA (Regular) light heavyweight title.
+On October 8, 2024, it was announced that Benavidez would face David Morrell, who at that time held WBA (Regular) light heavyweight title.